rust-lang/rfcs/text/0000-guaranteed-tco.md

 If these conditions are fulfilled the function call and the `become` are merged into a `TailCall` MIR node, this guarantees that nothing can be inserted between the call and `become`.
-Additionally, this node indicates the TCO requirement for the call which is then propagated to the corresponding backend.
-In the backend, there is an additional check if TCO can be performed.
+Additionally, this node indicates the request for TCE for the call which is then propagated to the corresponding backend.
+In the backend, there is an additional check if TCE can be performed.

-Should any of these checks fail a ICE should be issued.
+Should any of these checks fail an ICE should be issued.

 # Drawbacks